msu-cmse-courses/cmse495-SS24/0417-Final_Presentation_Slide_Review.md

-# Final Presentation Slide Review
+# Final Presentation Storyboard Review

 ## Agenda (80 Minutes)

-- (5 minutes) CATME team review
-- (5 minutes) Next week "Final presentations"
+- (?? minutes) Storyboard Review
-- (70 minutes) Group meeting
+- (?? minutes) Group meeting

-# CATME team review

-When you get to class, log onto CATME and provide a review of you and your team's performace on the slide development milestone.
+# Storyboard Review

+This is a team paring exercise.
+Your team will work with another team to review your final video storyboards.
+As a group, write an email report for the instructor and the other team.
+This report should provide the following:

+- List the proposal team name and the evaluator team name.
+- Ideas for making the video better.

+Make sure you title the email and make it clear your group name and the group you are reviewing).
+Email the group and the instructors to get credit.

 # Next Week!
 Final Presentations